FHPythonUtils/NoCairoSVG/documentation/reference/nocairosvg/index.md

 [Show source in __init__.py:312](../../../nocairosvg/__init__.py#L312)

-Convert an SVG to an SVG
+Convert an SVG to an SVG.

 #### Arguments